 The fund is not intended to provide supplementary support for an MRC Unit or Institute programme, to provide alternative funding for substantive research projects, nor to support MRC/LifeArc collaborative drug/diagnostic development projects.

-Applications are invited for funding up to £100,000 and are presented by an LifeArc Business Manager on behalf of the MRC applicant to a panel consisting of LifeArc and MRC staff, with input from external experts where required.
+Applications are invited for funding up to £100,000 and are presented by a LifeArc Business Manager on behalf of the MRC applicant to a panel consisting of LifeArc and MRC staff, with input from external experts where required.
 Panel meetings will generally be held four times a year.
-The Fund for 2017-18 will be £350,000.

 Successful projects will have clearly defined milestones, outcomes and future plans.